-Mark Baker also cut through the spin and quoted several First Nations sources including Mick Dodson and Professor Larissa Behrendt at the University of Technology who called for an independent body to investigate deaths in custody.
-She said, ‘‘We could have improved things a lot more than we have, given all the work that has been done and all the recommendations that have been made,’’ said Behrendt. ‘‘The royal commission provided a great blueprint.
+Mark Baker also cut through the spin and quoted First Nations sources including Mick Dodson and Professor Larissa Behrendt who called for an independent body to investigate deaths in custody.
+She said, ‘‘We could have improved things a lot more than we have, given all the work that has been done and all the recommendations that have been made,’’ said Behrendt. ‘‘The Royal Commission provided a great blueprint.
 There is no mystery about what works.
 It has all been laid out.
 That’s the most frustrating thing: this can be fixed.’’

-So exactly the opposite to what the Royal Commission had recommended as the key reform that was needed was happening - but as far as I could discover, editors of regional or News Corporation tabloids chose not to promote that fact.
+So exactly the opposite was happening to what the Royal Commission had recommended as the key reform.
+But as far as I could discover, Murdoch’s News Corporation tabloids including the Daily Telegraph that had so strongly reported on the Royal Commission findings, chose not to promote this fact.

 2013 - Black Lives Matter movements.